2025 Legislative Agenda

 Below are the bills centering fairness that EOI is prioritizing.

+• House Bill 1319 is the original wealth tax bill.
 This is former Governor Jay Inslee’s proposal for a tax on extreme wealth.
-House Bill 1319 applies a 1% tax to financial intangible property, like stocks and bonds, with the first 100 million dollars in value exempt.
+HB 1319 applies a 1% tax to financial intangible property, like stocks and bonds, with the first $100 million in value exempt.
 This is “agency request legislation” from the Office of Financial Management.

 Update: This bill is moving!
 There was a public hearing on February 25 where our progressive revenue policy associate, Carolyn Brotherton, spoke emphatically in favor of.